SapitoSucio/froggo-guides/docs/script_commands.md

 Valid types are:

     PETINFO_ID - Pet unique ID
-    PETINFO_CLASS - Pet class number as per 'db/(pre-)re/pet_db.yml' - will tell you what kind of a pet it is.
+    PETINFO_CLASS - Pet class number as per `db/(pre-)re/pet_db.yml` - will tell you what kind of a pet it is.
     PETINFO_NAME - Pet name.
-Will return "null" if there's no pet.
+Will return "null" if there`s no pet.
     PETINFO_INTIMATE - Pet friendly level (intimacy score).
 1000 is full loyalty.
     PETINFO_HUNGRY - Pet hungry level.
 100 is full hunger.
     PETINFO_RENAMED - Pet rename flag.
 0 means this pet has not been named yet.